-TRAID is funding the Dalit Solidarity Network, and local partner READ, to remove underage girls from mills, and to improve the pay and conditions of older girls and young women.
-Up to 5,000 girls and young women will benefit from the project, including preventing 1,000 at risk children from entering the mills.
+In 2013, TRAID funded in-country partner READ and UK partner Dalit Solidarity Network, to remove underage girls from mills, and to improve the pay and conditions of older girls and young women.
+Up to 5,000 girls and young women benefited from the project, including preventing 1,000 at risk children from entering the mills.

-The project will work at many levels including making poor families aware of the reality of the scheme, pressuring the state government to implement and enforce labour legislation and lobbying the national government to adhere to UN guiding principles on Business and Human Rights.
-Vitally, the project will engage with spinning mills, working with management and owners to improve their practices with the aim of establishing five ‘model mills’ which are free from child labour with good pay and conditions.
-Very young and vulnerable girls will be provided with training for alternative employment or reintegrated into the school system.
+The project worked to make poor families aware of the reality of the scheme, pressured the state government to implement and enforce labour legislation and lobbied the national government to adhere to UN guiding principles on Business and Human Rights.
+Vitally, the project built relationships with spinning mills, worked with management and owners to improve their practices to establish five ‘model mills’ which are free from child labour with good pay and conditions.
+Very young and vulnerable girls were given training for alternative employment or reintegrated into the school system.

-The Dalit Solidarity Network will also engage international brands supplied by mills in the project area to use their influence to improve working conditions and stop this scheme.
+The project also worked to engage international brands supplied by mills in the project area to use their influence to improve working conditions and stop this scheme.

-2015 Project Funding: TRAID has committed a further £15,789 grant which will be used to hold two consultations with around 50 spinning mills.
-The sessions include sensitising local mill owners to the legal requirements under state law to provide their workers with decent working and living conditions.
-These funds will allow READS director to work full-time on co-ordinating the consulation, and every mill owner will be visited in person to ensure attendance and to lobby them that mills will benefit from increased productivity with a happy and health workforce.
-A small portion of the grant will also be used to replace computers damaged in recent severe storms, which are used to skills train girls and women formerly employed in spinning mills for future employement.
+2015 Project Funding: TRAID committed a further £15,789 grant to hold two consultations with around 50 spinning mills.
+The sessions included sensitising local mill owners to the legal requirements under state law to provide their workers with decent working and living conditions.
+These funds allowed READ’s director to work full-time to coordinate the consultation, and every mill owner was visited in person to ensure attendance and to lobby them that mills will benefit from increased productivity with a happy and health workforce.
+A small portion of the grant was also be used to replace computers damaged in recent severe storms, which are used to skills train girls and women formerly employed in spinning mills for future employment.